U.S. Department of Transportation

 Eligible Entities:

-To be eligible for STIC Incentive funding, the STIC or other equivalent task force, committee or group must be formally established with a charter, include public and private members, meet regularly, and comprehensively consider sources of innovation.
+To be eligible for STIC Incentive funding, the STIC or other equivalent task force, committee, or group must be formally established with a charter, include public and private members, meet regularly, and comprehensively consider sources of innovation.

 The STA is the primary recipient of the STIC Incentive awards since the funds are obligated via the Fiscal Management Information System (FMIS).
-Other public sector STIC stakeholders such as MPOs, local governments or tribal governments are eligible to receive STIC Incentive funding as sub-recipients to an STA.
+Other public sector STIC stakeholders such as MPOs, local governments, and tribal governments are eligible to receive STIC Incentive funding as sub-recipients to an STA.
 Sub-recipients must demonstrate how they will meet the requirements of Title 2 Code of Federal Regulations (CFR) part 200, including financial management standards and audits.

 Eligible Projects/Activities: